havill/thebase2eccube/README.md

   to curl or something else if you prefer
 - This script uses GNU specific AWK extensions.
 It probably won't won't on POSIX or lesser AWK
 - The script assumes that THE BASE stores all images in the cloud in the same place.
-Tweak the variable below if the images are elsewhere.
+Tweak the global AWK variable if the images are elsewhere.
 - The EC-CUBE mapping for 公開ステータス mapping should be "1" for 公開 (public), in order to match THE BASE's idea of a publicly listed item.
 This is not a problem if you're using the default/demo mappings for EC-CUBE (ex. the demo "GELATO" site)